jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'm serious, open these apps up.
 Come back when you're done.

-Isn't it cool that within a few seconds, you can chat with friends, see what's trending, and receive pin-point directions?
-Even as society is under quarantine, you have these formidable levers of power at your disposal.
+Isn't it cool that within a few seconds, you can chat with friends, get live TV, and receive pin-point directions?
+Even as society is under quarantine, you have these very formidable levers of power at your disposal.
 I mean, can you even imagine writing driving directions on a napkin.
 What about driving back and forth to Blockbuster (twice) every time your family watches a single movie?

-Can you imaigne the waiting lines at video rental stores?
-Good things this is't 1990!
+Of course not, because it's not 1990.

 Okay, so now get your medical records ready.
 Next up, get your health metrics like heart rate, temperature, and sleep cycles.
 Excellent, now let's evaluate your risk factor to COVID-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.